gregoryscode/basic-login-app/README.md

 # BasicLoginApp
-Basic login app in Xamarin.Android with local data repository through `Json` files.
+Basic login for Xamarin.Android with local data repository through `Json` files.

 <h2>Features</h2>

-- User registratin with username and password;
+- User registratin with name, username and password;
-- Sign up with users registered.
+- Sign up with users registered;
+- Possibility to connect/disconnect to a bluetooth device;
+- Send commands to the connected bluetooth device.

 <h2>Built with</h2>